-- A. Read the warranty.
-Go over it thoroughly with your dealer. - B. Inspect the vehicle.
+A. I Read the warranty.
+Go over it thoroughly with your dealer. h Inspect the vehicle.
 Do not accept delivery until you have gone through the unit with the dealer.
-Newmar has provided a check list to be used during retail delivery.
-Check each item on the list and make sure the dealer does the same.
+Newmar as provided a check list to be used during retail delivery.
+Check each item on the list and make sure the ealer does the same.
 Do not sign this checklist until you have done this.

-NOTE: The sales literature versus actual specifics to the vehicle's measurements, weights, or quantities may vary.

-- C. Ask questions about anything that you do not understand concerning your recreational vehicle. - D. When taking delivery, set an appointment for adjustments.
-This appointment should be approximately two (2) weeks after you accept delivery. - E. Responsible Use.
+E: The sales literature versus actual specifics to the vehicle's measurements, weights, or quantities may vary Ask questions about anything that you do not understand concerning your recreational vehicle.
+When taking delivery, set an appointment for adjustments.
+This appointment should be approximately two 2) weeks after you accept delivery. d Responsible Use.
 Your vehicle is designed to be used for recreational or temporary living purposes.
-It is not designed to be used as a full-time residence or for commercial use.
-Commercial use means using as a business asset such as a mobile office or using the vehicle for lease/rental purposes.
+It is not esigned to be used as a full-time residence or for commercial use.
+Commercial use means using as a usiness asset such as a mobile office or using the vehicle for lease/rental purposes.